• Skip to primary navigation

 After all, these two vegetables not only look alike, but they also belong to the same family: the thistle family.

-However, it’s important to note that while the cardoon and artichoke may share some similarities, they are fundamentally different vegetables that have unique flavors, textures, and uses in the kitchen.
+However, while the cardoon and artichoke may share some similarities, they are fundamentally different vegetables that have unique flavors, textures, and uses in the kitchen.

 For starters, the cardoon is typically more bitter than the artichoke and has a very distinct taste that is somewhat reminiscent of celery.